ARTICLE I - MEMBERSHIP

 (a) A membership may be converted to a joint membership upon the written request of the holder thereof and the agreement by such holder and his or her spouse to comply with the articles of incorporation, bylaws, and rules and regulations adopted by the board of trustees.

-(b) Upon the death of either spouse who is a party to the joint membership, such membership shall be held solely by the survivor; provided, however, that the estate of the deceased shall not be released from any debts due the Cooperative.
+(b) Upon the death of either spouse who is a party to the joint membership, such membership shall be held solely by the survivor and will become a single membership; provided, however, that the estate of the deceased shall not be released from any debts due the Cooperative.

 SECTION 5.
 Membership Fees.

-The membership fee shall be five dollars, upon the payment of which a member shall be eligible for one service connection.
+The membership fee shall be five dollars, upon the payment of which a member shall be eligible for one or more service connections.
+The board of trustees may change the amount of the membership fee from time to time and may eliminate the fee, in its discretion.

-Each member shall, as soon as electric energy shall be available, purchase from the Cooperative all electric energy used on the premises specified in his application for membership, and shall pay therefore at rates which shall from time to time be fixed by the board of trustees.
-Amounts paid for electric energy in excess of the cost of services are furnished by members as capital, and each member shall be credited with the capital so furnished as provided in these bylaws.
+Each member shall, as soon as electric service shall be available, purchase from the Cooperative all electric service used on the premises specified in his or her application for membership, unless and except such energy is generated from the member’s own assets and the board of trustees has waived in writing such requirement, and shall pay therefore at rates which shall from time to time be fixed by the board of trustees.
+The Cooperative cannot and therefore does not guarantee an uninterrupted and continuous supply of electric service.
+Amounts paid for electric service in excess of the cost of services are furnished by members as capital, and each member shall be credited with the capital so furnished as provided in these bylaws.
 Each member shall pay to the Cooperative such minimum amount regardless of the amount of electric energy consumed, as shall be fixed by the board of trustees from time to time.
-Each member shall also pay all amounts owed by him to the Cooperative as and when the same shall become due and payable.
+Each member shall also pay all amounts owed by him or her to the Cooperative as and when the same shall become due and payable.
+The Cooperative shall have the right, but not the obligation, to set-off the capital of a member against any amounts due and owing from the members to the Cooperative.

 SECTION 7.
 Termination of Membership.

-Except as otherwise provided in these bylaws, a member is terminated upon:
+Except as otherwise provided in these bylaws, a membership is terminated upon:

 (a) Cooperative learning of the member’s death, legal dissolution, or legal cessation of existence;